How can anyone in the United States think that bats are scary?

 - Medium-sized bat with extraordinarily long and thin ears.
 Lumps on each side of the nose.

 - Dense fur all over, and colors vary from grayish brown to brown.
 Their wingspan is approximately 12 inches (30 cm).

 It’s pretty easy to see how these bats got their name!
 Their large ears are essential, as they help them distinguish between ambient noise and sounds of prey or predators.

 During summer, males and females inhabit different roosting sites.
 Males live alone, while females form colonies where they raise their pups.

 This species is known as a “whisper bat” because it echolocates much lower than other bats.
-This comes in handy when foraging on moths because moths can hear bats’ echolocation.
+This is handy when foraging on moths because moths can hear bats’ echolocation.
 So, as you can see, being quieter gives Townsend’s Big-eared Bat an advantage.